LoicBrassart/lille-0919-js-projet3-memoracar/README.md

 **1. Resume**

-This Repository is the source code for the prototype of the web site "MemoraCar".
+This Repository is the source code for the prototype of a website for a wild code school's project.

 **2. Quick Start**